Business Impact

 • Set up automatic logs to monitor data access and usage: Implement logging to track who accessed data and what actions they performed.
 This can later help you in audits and detecting unauthorized access.

-It’s not enough to be independently privacy-compliant because sooner or later, you will be part of a larger system, where sharing data with data processing and analytics tools will be inevitable to transform it into valuable insights.
+It’s not enough to be independently privacy-compliant because, sooner or later, you will be part of a more extensive system where sharing data with data processing and analytics tools will be inevitable to transform it into valuable insights.
 With that being said, you need to:

-• Review contracts with third parties to include necessary privacy terms: Ensure that any third-party service providers, especially those involved in data processing and analytics, comply with privacy standards before sharing data.
+• Review contracts with third parties to include necessary privacy terms.
+Before sharing data, ensure that any third-party service providers, especially those involved in data processing and analytics, comply with privacy standards.
 Contractual agreements should explicitly protect any data shared.

 • Develop a checklist for assessing third-party compliance with privacy standards: Regularly evaluate third-party services to ensure ongoing compliance with data protection standards.
 This assessment should include verifying their privacy policies, security measures, and data handling practices.